Garrick Fay: Time off

 Garrick's only club was the Northern Suburbs Rugby Club in Sydney, New South Wales.
 He played in the second row between the years 1968 - 1981 with the exception of 1970-1971 when he took a year off to travel overseas.
 During this time he traveled to England where he played for Wasps RFC (Rugby Football Club) in London UK and from that club was picked for Middlesex County, to tour British Columbia.
 He stayed on and played for and captained, James Bay Athletic Association.

 Provincial/State sides

 Garrick lead Sydney and New South Wales as captain in 1977-78.
-Ironically leading Sydney to victory against Wales in 1978, beating them 18 - 16, only to be beaten whilst captaining the larger side of New South Wales 0-18 a few days later.
+Ironically leading Sydney to victory against Wales in 1978, beating them 18 - 16, only to be beaten while captaining the larger side of New South Wales 0-18 a few days later.